 How to Serve Moroccan Meatballs

-This is meant to be casual and inviting, and there is no right or wrong way to serve these skillet meatballs.
+This Moroccan meatballs recipe is meant to be casual and inviting; there is no right or wrong way to serve them!

-You can leave them in the skillet and serve them as an appetizer along with other items.
-Or, if you want to serve them for dinner, you can load them up in pita pockets, as they do on the streets of Marrakesh.
-Add olives, sliced cherry tomatoes, onions, fresh parsley.
-I like a bit of cool Tzatziki sauce (personal preference) or plain Greek yogurt.
+To serve them for dinner, load them up in pita pockets, as they do on the streets of Marrakech.
+Add olives, sliced cherry tomatoes, onions, and fresh parsley.
+I like to drizzle on a bit of cooling Tzatziki sauce or nutty Tahini sauce (personal preference) or plain Greek yogurt.

-If you're up to it, make the simple shaved carrot salad as well.
+If you're up to it, don’t skip the simple shaved carrot salad I included in the recipe.
 It's just a combination of ribboned carrots with a little orange juice, olive oil, and fresh mint.
 The bright and fresh flavors balance the savory warming spices in a truly magical way.

 For Morrocan Kefta Meatballs

-- 1 1/4 lb lean ground beef or ground lamb (or a mixture of beef and lamb)
+- 1 ¼ lb lean ground beef or lamb, or a mixture of both

 - 1 small red onion, grated